 Use Highly-Conductive Metal:

 For your Faraday cage to work well, it must be made out of a highly-conductive metal.
-A galvanized steel trash can, for example, will NOT work well.

 Here are some good options for metal to use: